smhurf/lewagon_challenges/01-Python/01-Programming-Basics/04-Debugging/README.md

 ## The Python Debugger

 One great thing about Python is that it comes with an included debugger, ready to use!
 The documentation has an [extensive article about the `pdb` module](https://docs.python.org/3/library/pdb.html) that you can should have a look to.
+We are going to use [`ipdb`](https://pypi.org/project/ipdb/), a variant of `pdb` which gives you a better developer experience with tab completion, syntax highlighting, etc.

 Let's get to the bottom of it right away.
 In this exercise folder, you will find an `app.py` which contains a program.
 This program has a bug, let's use the Python debugger to find it!